 The universe is real.
 God is also real.
 God is big, the Universe is big.
 God's concern is the Universe.
-God's concern for your state of mental development is derived from God's concern for the state of development of the universe.
-God cares about you as a servant, not as a customer.
+God's concern for your state of mental development is derived from God's concern for the state of development of the

 You are not God's boss; you are not an end unto itself; you are a means to an end.
 True, you are part of the universe and God cares about it all, but it's not all the same.
 There is a ratio involved here.
 God cares about you, compared to the fate of the universe, about the way an orbiting ping pong ball gravitationally attracts the planet Jupiter.
 Try not to have a tantrum because you are not the center of attention.
 Or shut your eyes and wish very hard for daddy to love you.
 Instead, you should grow up and get a job with Mega-Corp as the faceless cog you were meant to be.
 That's reality.
 Love your fate.
-Mega-Corp has many fulfilling careers available.
+Mega-Corp has many fulfilling careers available for the needs of those endless generations.

-Even if God's only concern were humans generally, you would be of miniscule importance.
-The current generation is finite, future generations are infinite.
-Our entire generation, all those alive today, would be only a means to an end.
-Our purpose would be arranging the perfect history to provide for the needs of those endless generations.
 Our own happiness would mean relatively nothing.
 But there is more.
 Even if this were the last generation, and God cared about people for themselves each of us individually would be mostly means rather than end.
 With so many others to provide for, such a big family, God would mainly see you as someone who can help take care of the others.
 Your value as an individual would be next to nothing.
 God does not love you.